Colombia Off the Beaten Path: Hidden Gems and Secret Spots

 17. Tierradentro (Cauca)

 In Tierradentro (“the earth inside”) you can visit impressive pre-Columbian underground tombs and ancient burial chambers which were built by the local indigenous people between the 6th and 9th century.
-Tierradentro can be reached in 3 to 5 hours from Popayán.
+Tierradentro is close to Inza which can be reached in approximately 4 hours by minivan (Sotracauca) from Popayán.
+There are also day tours available from Popayán.
+Check out this 16-hour Tierradentro tour at Civitatis.com*.

 Tierradentro tombs Cauca region Colombia